criticalstack/swoll/README.md

 {container="operator", namespace="kube-system", pod="cilium-operator", syscall="sys_read"}      => 1.0
 {container="agent",    namespace="kube-system", pod="cilium-shskf",    syscall="sys_futex"}     => 1.0
 ```
-_Query the relative change in the rate of calls that incurred an error compared to the previous 5 minutes grouped by container, pod, namespace, and syscall_
+_Query the relative change in the rate of calls that incurred an error compared to the previous 5 minutes grouped by container, Pod, namespace, and syscall_

 ---

 While metrics by themselves are great and all, `swoll` also provides a
-kubernetes-native interface for creating, collecting, and presenting detailed
+Kubernetes-native interface for creating, collecting, and presenting detailed
-realtime logs of system activity.
+real-time logs of system activity.

 Take the following Trace configuration as an example: